 Mahi-mahi, also known as dolphinfish, is a migratory pelagic species that is highly resilient to fishing, due to its rapid growth and early maturation.
 However, despite this high productivity, many regions of the world have reached their maximum levels of capture and are beginning to see decreases in levels of production.
 Mahi-mahi is found in tropic and subtropic waters worldwide.
 Although it is highly desired by sport fishers, most of the production comes from artisanal fisheries, which represent an important source of income for fishers, but also present specific challenges related to sustainable management.
 Most mahi-mahi fisheries face issues with stock structure, monitoring, control, and surveillance, as well as proper data recording and reporting.
-In addition, there is a lack of management measures at national and regional levels, low observer coverage, and interactions with sea turtles and sharks.
+Other issues include a lack of management measures at national and regional levels, low observer coverage, and interactions with sea turtles and sharks.

 The Global Mahi SR will focus mainly on mahi-mahi fisheries, but will also monitor other large pelagic FIPs in the Eastern Pacific Ocean.

 As described in the mahi-mahi T75 report, 59 percent of global mahi volumes are currently considered sustainable or improving.
 An additional 15 percent of global production could achieve the sustainable or improving categories by 2020 via engagement through the existing Supply Chain Roundtable (SR).
 To achieve this goal, SR work would need to focus on the following actions:

 - Encouraging producers and key vendors to engage in existing FIPs, to ensure national coverage of improvement efforts in key countries (Costa Rica, Ecuador, Indonesia, and Peru)